-The inverter base can reach a temperature up to 90°C (194°F) and should be mounted on a noncombustible surface.
+The inverter base can reach a temperature up to 194°F (90°C) and should be mounted on a noncombustible surface\.
 This surface and the mounting hardware must also be capable of supporting at least twice the weight of the inverter.
-To meet regulatory requirements, the MSH-M Series must be mounted in one of the following positions (as shown in Figure 2-2):
+To meet regulatory requirements, the MSH3012RV must be mounted in one of the following positions as shown in Figure 2-2:

-- above or under a horizontal surface (shelf or table), - on a vertical surface (wall) with the DC terminals to the right, - on a vertical surface (wall) with the DC terminals toward the bottom, the MP-HOOD (inverter hood) installed on the top, and either the ME-CB or MPX-CB conduit box installed on the inverter's bottom.
+- above or under a horizontal surface (shelf or table), - on a vertical surface (wall) with the DC terminals to the right, - on a vertical surface (wall) with the DC terminals toward the bottom, and either the ME-CB or MPX-CB conduit box installed on the inverter's bottom.

 Info: The ME-CB or MPX-CB conduit box prevents material from falling out the bottom in the event of an internal fire, and also allow sufficient ventilation to prevent the inverter from overheating under normal operating conditions.
-The MP-HOOD helps prevent items from falling inside-causing damage to the inverter.

-Info: Magnum provides backplates for mounting the inverter.
-These backplates also allow you to mount the MPX-CB conduit box (PN: BP-S single plate or BP-D, dual plate)..
+Info: Magnum provides a steel backplate for mounting the inverter.
+This backplate also allows you to mount the MPX-CB conduit box (PN: BP-S single plate).